MHS-Pi-6744/RC-SW-Notes/Test.md

+This is a temporary file with some notes by Sr as he learned how to set up and use a local git remote on a ScanDisk SSD and also a GitHub remote for backup.

-Test local server from bare repo on skandisk
+#### Test local server from bare repo on skandisk

 - line added from MHSRC7